Robot-Theater-Electronics/francesca/README.md

 `pip3 install websockets`

+for playing the music files

+`pip3 install pydub`

 after having installed the required python libraries you can run with

 `python3 server.py` or `chmod +x` the file to make it executable.